MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

  \vspace{0.5cm}
         \Large
-    How did softlight affected naturalism in early european cinema?
+    How has softlight affected naturalism in early european cinema?